csexton/codeography.com/_posts/2015-08-02-playing_minecraft_when_the_port_is_blocked.markdown

 ---
-title: playing minecraft when the port is blocked
+title: Playing Minecraft when the Port is Blocked
 layout: post
 date: 2015-08-02
 ---